baudelaine/MailboxAnalyzer/README.md

 Download and install the [cf](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) command from Cloud Foundry.

-If testing with Windows download both [curl and jq](wintools.zip) commands and unzip them in your Cloud Foundry root path (e.g: C:\Programmes\Cloud Foundry).
+If testing with Windows, download both [curl and jq](wintools.zip) commands and unzip them in your Cloud Foundry root path (e.g: C:\Programmes\Cloud Foundry).

 For other platforms download and install [curl](https://curl.haxx.se/download.html) and [jq](https://stedolan.github.io/jq/download/) commands.